develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

-type-checking wrapper classes can move the point of failure closer to program's starting point - which is really important because the earlier you can detect the errors the easier and faster it will be to actually implement effective and robust code.
+type-checking wrapper classes can move the point of failure closer to program's starting point - which is really important because the earlier you can detect the errors the easier and faster it will be to actually implement effective and robust code!

-I hope this helps somebody out there.
-Let us come back together here to celebrate some fine pieces of software code.

 By the way, as Tarzan lives in Africa and Pandas are Asiatic, it's unlikely they ever meet.
 But as we are already at the end of the story